 Airyscan banner

-The instrument is suitable for three-color co-localization with minimized spectral overlap, overlay of fluorescence onto bright-field images, tiling of images, 3D reconstruction, Fluorescence Recovery After Photo-bleaching (FRAP), and Fluorescence Resonance Energy Transfer (FRET).
+The instrument is suitable for three-color co-localization with minimized spectral overlap, overlay of fluorescence onto bright-field images, tiling of images, 3D reconstruction, Fluorescence Recovery After Photo-bleaching (FRAP), Fluorescence Resonance Energy Transfer (FRET) and Reflection Mode for non-translucent samples.
 Further, the instrument supports microfluorometic measurements including programmed time-lapse imaging, ratio-metric imaging of pH and Ca2+ sensitive dyes, and line scans for fast events such as Ca2+ sparks.

 The Carl Zeiss LSM 880 is outfitted with a temperature-controlled 8-line superfusion setup for live-tissue microfluorometry including pH and Ca2+ measurements in conjunction with fast solution changes at 37 C.